Conceptual Framework vs Accounting Standards Explained

 | IFRS 17 | Insurance contracts |

-Each standard addresses a specific type of transaction or balance.
-The IFRS standards list on Eduyush gives you a quick overview of all current IAS and IFRS standards.
+The full IFRS standards list on Eduyush gives you a quick overview of every current IAS and IFRS.

 1. Purpose